dxrcy/phonet-old/README.md

 # File syntax

-A `phoner` file is used to define the rules, classes, and tests for the program.
+A _Phoner_ file is used to define the rules, classes, and tests for the program.

+The file should either be called `phoner`, or end in `.phoner`

 [Syntax Highlighting Extension for VSCode](https://github.com/darccyy/phoner-syntax)